HEASARC/heasarc-tutorials/tutorials/mission_specific_analyses/swift/getting-started-swift-xrt.md

 #### Plotting model parameters against time

 One of our stated goals was to see if the spectral properties of T Pyx varied over the course of our observations.
-As we have fitted models to individual spectra, and calculated the uncertainties on the parameters of those models, we can now plot the parameter values against time.
+As we have fitted models to individual spectra and calculated the uncertainties on the parameters of those models, we can now plot the parameter values against time.